When they run, White Sox are tough to catch

 Joe Kelly’s first thought when he strained his left hamstring throwing a pitch against the Red Sox on May 25 was that it would be his last pitch for a while.

-The second thought was that he wouldn’t get to pitch against the Dodgers in this series.
-Kelly pitched for the Dodgers the three previous seasons, helping them win a World Series in 2020.
+The second thought was that he wouldn’t get to pitch against the Dodgers, whom he pitched for the three previous seasons, this series.

-Two weeks after sufferering the injury, Kelly said the leg feels “really good” and he will throw off a mound Thursday for the first time since getting hurt.
+Two weeks since, Kelly said his leg feels “really good.”
+He will throw off a mound Thursday for the first time since getting hurt.

 “The actual imaging said it was a pretty good strain but I feel better than what it is,” he said.